Starting a Healthy Lifestyle? Why You Need to Spring Clean Your Fridge FirstArticle posted in: Diet & Nutrition

 Organize your refrigerator to support your new healthy lifestyle with these simple tips:

-1. Make sure your healthy diet food is highly visible… you’ll eat more of it.
+1. Make sure your healthy food is highly visible… you’ll eat more of it.

 Cleaning out your fridge means tossing questionable leftovers and items past their expiration date, leaving lots of space for your new healthy foods.
 Nothing sets the stage for a healthy lifestyle and weight loss success like a nice, clean fridge full of fresh, colorful fruits and vegetables, lean proteins, healthy fats and of course, healthy hydration picks.